webix-hub/docs/data/api/mouseevents_onmouseout_event.md

 	fires when the mouse was moved out from the specified item

 @params:
-- e		event		a native event object
+- e		Event		a native event object

 @example: